“Many who are first will be last, and the last first.”

 It is much easier to follow religious rituals, philosophies, and rules.
 It does not cost much to follow a lesser version of God who does not put a finger on the idols in our hearts.
-A convenient God is what we would prefer.

 And when we truly love God, it also frees our heart from the enslavement of idols.
 The world would have been a better place if we had done just that.
 Because we reproduce what we worship in our lives.

 People who blame God for not stopping evil in the world, are completely oblivious of the truth that it is the idols of lust, greed, and power in their own hearts that has destroyed the world.
-You will either worship God or worship something less, but every man or woman will worship something.
+We will either worship God or worship something less, but every man or woman will worship something.
 There is no neutral affection.

 What is SuperDifferent?